xAbdalla/Python-Port-Scanner/README.md

 ![04](img/04.png)

 ## Contributing
 Feel free to contribute.
-Don't hesitate to refactor current code base.
-This project is mainly build for educational and demonstration purposes, so verbose documentation is welcome.
+Don't hesitate to refactor the current code base.
+This project is mainly built for educational and demonstration purposes, so verbose documentation is welcome.